rcsoccersim/manual/source/coach.rst

 *say_coach_msg_size*) alphanumeric (plus the symbols().+*/?<>) messages when the play-mode is not 'play_on'.
 This type of message still exists as a "freeform" message, but there are now other standard message types.
-Since version 8.05 there are also certain intervalls in which freeform-messages can be sent even during 'play_on'.
+Since version 8.05 there are also certain intervals in which freeform-messages can be sent even during 'play_on'.
 Every 600 cycles (specified by *freeform_wait_period*) of 'play_on' the coach can send freeform-messages for 20 cycles (specified by *freeform_send_period*).
-For example, if the playmode changes to 'play_on' at cycle 420 and stays in 'play_on' till the end of this example,the coach can send freeform-messages between 1020 and 1040, 1620 and 1640, etc. The coach can send *say_coach_cnt_max* freeform messages per game.
+For example, if the play-mode changes to 'play_on' at cycle 420 and stays in 'play_on' till the end of this example,the coach can send freeform-messages between 1020 and 1040, 1620 and 1640, etc. The coach can send *say_coach_cnt_max* freeform messages per game.
 The length of these messages has